 - Do a Pi Day word search

-- Complete a circumference of a circle lesson plan
+- Read Sir Cumference and then complete a circumference of a circle lesson plan.

 - Color Pi Day coloring sheets (free printables)

 - Do Pi Day STEM activities / Pi Day science activities (great if you’re looking for pi day middle school math activities / middle school math pi day ideas).

 If you have any lessons on pi ideas, best pi day math activities, or creative activities for pi day elementary students or middle schoolers (or younger or older), let us know and we’ll add them to the Pi Day list and fun Pi Day activities ideas!